 Safeguarding economic, environmental and social assets is a prerequisite for a healthy economy and the generation of attractive returns in the future.
 Robeco's mission therefore, is to enable our clients to achieve their financial and sustainability goals by providing superior investment returns and solutions.
-We are an active owner, we integrate material ESG issues systematically into our investment processes, we have a net zero roadmap in place and a broad range of sustainable solutions.
-Responsibility for implementing Sustainable investing lies with the CIO Fixed Income and Sustainability, who also has a seat on Robeco's Executive Committee.
+Robeco is an active lender, integrating material ESG issues systematically into investment processes, having a net zero roadmap in place and a broad range of sustainable solutions.
+Responsibility for implementing sustainable investing lies with the CIO, who also has a seat on Robeco's Executive Committee.